JakubTabor/Data_Augmentation_Overfitting__CNN/README.md

 # I show how my data is changing after "augmentation", I also need to it into "numpy and int" "data_augmentation(X)[0].numpy().astype("uint8")"
 # Once again I create my "Sequential model" but first I add "data_augmentation", then "thre convolutial layers", after every layer I create also "pool layer"
 # And I add also "dropout layer" which will "drop 0.2 neurons" for better "accuracy score" and I Flatten my conv. layers
+# Then additional "Dense layer with 128 neurons" and output "Dense layer with five classes"